mytech-today-now/wp-meme-player-2/PromptBuilding.md

             - **Server-Side Functionality:** Implement functionality to automatically generate GIF previews using Node.js libraries like gifshot or PHP libraries like Imagick, ensuring efficient and reliable GIF creation.
             - **Media Processing:** Process frames or media items and compile them into a GIF file, storing them in the media library for easy access and management.
         - **Analytics Event Tracking:**
-            - **Data Transmission:** Send event data to selected analytics providers, adhering to each provider's API requirements and ensuring accurate tracking of user interactions and playlist performance.
+            - **Data Transmission:** Send event data to selected analytics providers, adhering to each provider's API requirements and ensuring accurate tracking of user interactions (all clicks, all views, durations, comments, etc.) and playlist performance.

     - **APIs/Integration:**
         - **Media API Integration:**